Golf-Scope/update-pr-from-branch-name/README.md

 ## Behavior

-1. The action checks if the provided `branch-prefix` matches the prefix in the branch name.
-If not, it fails the workflow.
-2. It extracts the issue ticket number from the branch name using the specified `issue-ticket-regex` and `issue-ticket-separator`.
+1. The action extracts the issue ticket number from the branch name using the specified `issue-ticket-regex` and `issue-ticket-separator`.
-3. It normalizes the issue ticket summary by capitalizing the first letter and replacing separators with spaces.
+2. It normalizes the issue ticket summary by capitalizing the first letter and replacing separators with spaces.
-4. The issue ticket URL is constructed using the `issue-tracker-url` and issue ticket number.
+3. The issue ticket URL is constructed using the `issue-tracker-url` and issue ticket number.
-5. The PR title is updated with the issue ticket number enclosed in the specified container punctuation and the normalized summary.
+4. The PR title is updated with the issue ticket number enclosed in the specified container punctuation and the normalized summary.
-6. The action appends the issue ticket URL to the PR body.
+5. The action appends the issue ticket URL to the PR body.
-7. If the PR update is successful, relevant outputs are set for use in subsequent steps.
+6. If the PR update is successful, relevant outputs are set for use in subsequent steps.

 ## Conclusion